brianpursley/instant-kubernetes-cluster/README.md

 flags:
   -h --help               show help
-  -d --dashboard          include a dashboard in the cluster -m --metrics-server     include a metrics server in the cluster -p --port <port>        include an nginx ingress for the specified port (can be used multiple times) -v --version <version>  use a specific version of Kubernetes
+  -d --dashboard          include a dashboard in the cluster -k --kind-version       use a specific version of kind -m --metrics-server     include a metrics server in the cluster -p --port <port>        include an nginx ingress for the specified port (can be used multiple times) -v --version <version>  use a specific version of Kubernetes